-With Basic Training in Adult Internal Medicine, you will start the minimum six-year training program to become a physician.
+Basic Training in Adult Internal Medicine is the start of the minimum 6-year training program to become a Physician.
 This program includes a broad exposure to a comprehensive range of discipline areas that can be further developed during a subsequent Advanced Training program.
 Learning occurs primarily in the workplace, supported and supervised by consultants and peers.

 Prospective trainees must have:

-current general medical registration with the Medical Board of Australia if undertaking training in Australia, or medical registration with general scope of practice with the Medical Council of New Zealand (MCNZ) if undertaking training in New Zealand.
+- current general medical registration with the Medical Board of Australia or medical registration with general scope of practice with the Medical Council of New Zealand

-- an appointment to an appropriate training position at an accredited training hospital or health service (where you will do your Basic Training).
+- an appointment to an appropriate training position at an accredited setting

-Successful trainees are permitted to enrol in Advanced Training within five years of completing Basic Training.
+Basic Trainees are permitted to enrol in Advanced Training within 5 years of completing their Basic Training.
 Eligibility is dependent on the completion of all requirements of training.
-Once the overseeing committee has recommended you for admission, the College will invite you to apply for Fellowship of the Chapter, Faculty or Division.

-All Fellows in Australia, New Zealand and overseas in active practice must meet the requirements of a Continuing Professional Development program.
+All RACP Fellows in Australia, Aotearoa New Zealand and overseas in active practice must continue to demonstrate they meet the requirements of a Continuing Professional Development program on an annual basis.